N-Mugglestone/BobsBagelNaomiWaqas2/README.md

 In this challenge, myself and a another member of DF Academy transformed User Stories into a Domain Model and used test-driving to develop a program that satisfied the stories we were given.

-We used straight up JavaScript in order to do this as we were still early on in the academy and we were making simple and easy to understand code that would be lean code that would also test well.
+We used straight up JavaScript in order to do this as we were still in the early stages (to be exact, less than a month in!)  in the academy and we were making simple and clean code that would also test well.

 <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" title="JavaScript" alt="JavaScript" width="40" height="40"/>

-A **User Story** describes one thing a program is expected to do, from the perspective of somebody using that program.
-When planning a program, the client's requirements will be decomposed into many User Stories.
-Much of a developer's life is spent translating User Stories into a functional system.
-In Object-Oriented Programming, these systems are made up of **Objects** and **Messages**.
-Objects describe the objects within the system, and Messages describe how those objects interact.
-We call these systems **Domain Models**.

 ---

+### These are the specifications and User Stories provided to us for this mini-project ...

+### Bob needs you!

+He wants you to implement a simple basket feature for him.

 ### Part 1